-Prerequisites: READ 0302, ENGL 0302, MATH 0303, and admission to the Associate Degree Nursing program.
-Corequisites: RNSG 1413, RNSG 1105.
+Prerequisites: TSI satisfied and admission to the Associate Degree Nursing program.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.

 RNSG 1261 CLINICAL (PSYC/MENTAL HEALTH)